 2. Cost savings:

 Low-code platforms can help you save on development costs by eliminating the need for costly hand-coding.
 By comparing the cost of developing low-code applications with the cost of traditional hand-coding methods, you can get a sense of the cost savings achieved through low-code.

 3. Efficiency and productivity:

 Low-code platforms can improve your organization’s efficiency and productivity by allowing non-technical users to build applications without needing to code.
-You can measure the efficiency and productivity of your low-code initiative by tracking how many applications are built using low-code, and how quickly they’re built.
+You can get insights into the efficiency of the applications once you track their development lifecycle.
+You can trace how quickly they’re built using the platform builder.

 4. User satisfaction: